MariamEld/bewitched-sleep/README.md

 Assumption: We assume that a first person arriving will sit on a chair and then immediately will be invited for help.

 ### Variables
+We use a mix of global mutexes, flags, locks and semaphoes to satisfy the previously mentioned requirments.
 #### Volatile Flags

 #### Mutexes

 #### Semaphores
+1. *Chairs*: We associate a semaphore with each chair.
+This association ensures that we can control the semaphore scheduling in a FIFO manner.
+Leaving it to the operating system does not guarantee a FIFO policy.
+When a **student** sits on a chair, they **wait** on the chair's corresponding semaphore.
+2. *students_ready*:
+#### Read/Write Locks
+We use read/write locks to safely write to the SVG file that is shared by all the threads.
+Please see below for details.

 ## Build, Start and Terminate